First shots fired in the Revolution. “The shot heard ’round

 Savannah,GA

 American Army under Maj.
-Gen. Lincoln failed to dislodge British
+Gen. Lincoln failed to dislodge the British from Savannah.

 1780